 Hunting For Opportunistic Property Owners

-Who can be motivated to sell, and why, will look different for you then it will for another agent in another city, state, or heck, even across town.
+Who can be motivated to sell, and why, will look different for you than it will for another agent in another city, state, or heck, even across town.
 For example, having a strip mall built in town can motivate someone to sell and move to a quieter neighborhood.
 A new school development might motivate a new family to move closer to said school.

 Again, the reasons will vary.
-And being the real estate expert that you are, you’re dialed in to local zoning updates and planned city developments, so you know who to approach and why.
+And being the real estate expert that you are, you’re dialed into local zoning updates and planned city developments, so you know who to approach and why.

 While we aren’t the expert in your market, let’s use a hypothetical example to explore how this works.